 March 19, 2016 in Peterborough, ON

 The Trent University Chemistry Department, alongside their Undergraduate Chemistry Society, hosted the 44th annual SOUSCC conference.
 This conference provided undergraduate researchers with the opportunity to showcase their hard work and meet their peers from across the province.
 It also provided students interested in pursuing research with the opportunity to see what can be accomplished in a research lab.

 Join Felice Frankel (award-winning science photographer and research scientist at MIT) for a workshop on how to develop images that fully capture your research.
-This event, offered in conjunction with the CIC Vancouver Local Section, is designed for graduate students and post docs and will address best approaches to creating images and figures for scientific journal submissions and presentations.
-Space is limited.
-Please RSVP no later than February 29.
+This event, offered in conjunction with the Vancouver CIC Local Section, is designed for graduate students and post docs and will address best approaches to creating images and figures for scientific journal submissions and presentations.
+Event flyer

 UBC Chemistry Forum 2016

 March 1, 2016 in Vancouver, BC

 The University of British Columbia Undergraduate Chemistry Society (UCS)

 On March 1, the Undergraduate Chemistry Society (UCS) hosted one of its biggest annual activities: Chemistry Forum 2016.
 Admission to this student-organized was complimentary and featured eight professional speakers from industry and academic settings talking about how a baccalaureate in chemistry helped shaped their current career path.
 This year's speakers included Natalia Zisman, Adil Kassam, Kitty Yu, Walter Cicha, Joel Kelly, Glen Brenner and Jason Hein.
 Students had the opportunity to converse with guest speakers on a personal level and receive valuable career tips while building their professional network.
 A catered lunch was provided for registered attendees.
 Chemistry Forum 2016 Brochure (includes speaker bios)